 If you have a passion for cars, love working with your hands and are always up for a new challenge, a career as an automotive technician may be for you.1

 Due to advancements in technology, now is an exciting time to pursue a career in the automotive industry.
 As a technician, you can apply your knowledge and skills to a variety of different environments as you pursue your passion.
-Keep reading to learn all about what an automotive technician does, automotive mechanic jobs, career outlook and more.
+Keep reading to learn all about what an automotive technician does, automotive technician jobs, career outlook and more.

-Why Train to Work in the Auto Industry?
+Why Train To Work in the Auto Industry?

 A career as an auto technician is full of potential benefits: a steady income, a path for career advancement, and a place to put your passion and skills to the test.5 The automotive industry is rife with change as new vehicle technology and high-tech systems are now considered standard equipment.
 Gain up-to-date training and proper education from UTI and position yourself for a promising future.